UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 Can you see the advantages of one example over the other?
 In the first example, ``do_something`` is not aware of how the main works.
-As you add more features, these will not, and should not manage the main either.
+As you add more features, these will not, and should not, manage the main, either.
+As you add features to the code in the first example, the call stack will also keep getting deeper and deeper.
+This can make error stack traces hard to debug.

 ..
-(SOME LOGIC MISSING HERE.
+(SOME LOGIC MISSING IN PARAGRAPH ABOVE.
 BECAUSE CODE DOESN'T MANAGE THE MAIN, YOU NEED TO ADD FEATURES TO THE CALL STACK?)
-As you add features to the code in the first example, the call stack will also keep getting deeper and deeper.
-This can make error stack traces hard to debug.

 The second example uses simpler code logic, and simpler code logic means fewer bugs!